deity-io/falcon-platform-docs/dpsg/docs/getting-started/config.md

 To connect your app to DPSG you'll just need to make a few simple configuration changes.

 :::note Get your DPSG credentials?
 DPSG is part of your subscription and your `user` and `token` should be provided to you by our team when you sign up.
-Please contact us if you don't have these.
+You can get this information by running `dcloud env [env]`.
 :::